Addressing Climate Change in the Rutgers Community

 Dining Services: Recycling, Reuse, Waste Reduction and Energy Production

 Rutgers University Dining Services has food pulping systems in the four dining facilities on the New Brunswick/Piscataway campus.
 All discarded and leftover food is pulverized and water is extracted at an 8:1 ratio; the water waste is then recycled back into the same system.
 The remaining organic matter in three of the four facilities is picked up by Pinter Farms and is used as pig and cattle feed.
 Pinter Farms collects on average more than a ton of food scraps per day from three of the four main dining halls on the Rutgers New Brunswick/Piscataway campus.
-Busch Dining Hall utilizes an aerobic digester, which converts food to liquid that goes down the drain, thus avoiding the landfill and the hauling of fuel.
+Busch Dining Hall and The New Jersey Institute for Food, Nutrition and Health both utilize aerobic digesters, which convert food to liquid that goes down the drain, thus avoiding the landfill and the fuel costs of hauling.
 At Henry's Diner on the Livingston campus, an aerobic digester is also used and shared by Kilmer's Market.

 In addition, all the New Brunswick/Piscataway dining halls, send their used fry oil to a "Vegewatt" machine at Busch Dining Hall where it is converted into electricity and the excess heat is used to warm incoming water.

-Reusable Canvas Bags.
-At the start of the 2012 fall semester the University Dining Services gave out reusable canvas bags on the New Brunswick campus in an effort to reduce the amount of plastic bags used when serving takeout meals as opposed to the more than 1.5 million plastic bags that were given out during the 2011-2012 school year.
+At the start of the 2012 fall semester the University Dining Services gave out reusable canvas bags on the New Brunswick/Piscataway campus in an effort to reduce the amount of plastic bags used when serving takeout meals as opposed to the more than 1.5 million plastic bags that were given out during the 2011-2012 school year.
 After the start of the semester students can purchase the canvas bags for $1.

 Dining Services and Local Produce

-Purchasing From Local Vendors.
-Rutgers Dining Services in New Brunswick purchases a significant portion of its food from local vendors.
+Rutgers Dining Services in New Brunswick purchases a significant portion of its food from local vendors, including the Rutgers Student Farm.
 Purchasing local lowers fuel usage, which reduces the carbon impact food has on the environment.
 Approximately 40% of all food purchased by Rutgers is locally sourced (within 150 miles or less of campus):100% of milk and dairy products; 100% of all produce; and 90% of meat and poultry are locally sourced.

-Farm Markets.
-Since 2008, the Rutgers School of Environmental and Biological Sciences, in partnership with the New Jersey Agricultural Experiment Station has sponsored the Rutgers Farm Market at the Rutgers Gardens which provides a variety of products grown and produced locally, such as meat, cheese, vegetables, poultry, and baked goods.
+Since 2008, the Rutgers School of Environmental and Biological Sciences, in partnership with the New Jersey Agricultural Experiment Station has sponsored the Rutgers Gardens Farmers Market at the Rutgers Gardens which provides a variety of products grown and produced locally, such as meat, cheese, vegetables, poultry, and baked goods.
 Since 2009, Rutgers New Jersey Agricultural Experiment Station in partnership with Johnson & Johnson has sponsored the New Brunswick Community Farmers Market.
-In 2012, the School of Environmental and Biological Sciences Governing Council with assistance from the Rutgers Administration and the New Brunswick Farmer’s Marker established a seasonal Jersey Fresh Farmer’s Market behind the bookstore on Cook Campus during the fall.
+In 2012, the School of Environmental and Biological Sciences Governing Council with assistance from the Rutgers Administration and the New Brunswick Farmers Market established a seasonal Jersey Fresh Farmers Market behind the bookstore on Cook Campus during the fall.
 Each of these markets provides access to local products for members of the Rutgers community, as well as our neighbors, reducing our collective carbon footprint.
 The market also serves as a catalyst for neighborhood revitalization by creating opportunities for Rutgers students and faculty to interact with the community.
 It also provides an opportunity for low-income people to access fresh, local food.

-Alternative Fuel Vehicles.
-Emissions from natural gas vehicles are much lower than gasoline or diesel powered vehicles and a Rutgers EcoComplex demonstration project has shown the viabilityof utilizing cleaned landfill gas in transportation applications similar to natural gas.
+Emissions from natural gas vehicles are much lower than gasoline or diesel powered vehicles and a Rutgers EcoComplex demonstration project has shown the viability of utilizing cleaned landfill gas in transportation applications similar to natural gas.

 Additionally, in 2011 the University began utilizing a blend of biodiesel in its bus fleet.
 The Rutgers bus system is the largest campus bus system nationally and second largest in New Jersey behind NJ Transit; it is operated by First Transit.